levink/openGL/README.md

 # OpenGL

-This repo contains projects from my study in the University and OpenGL samples.
+This repo contains projects from my study in the Moscow State University and OpenGL samples.